-Date

 Place

 Format (in-person, online)

 Organising partner(s)

-Report writen
+Report writer

-SUMMERY OF THE CSL MEETING
+SUMMARY OF THE CSL MEETI NG

-In this section, please provide a summary of the CSL meeting and related discussions.
-The summary can be structured following the meeting's agenda and capturing the main highlights and outcomes of each session.
+The summary can be structured summary of the CSL meeting and related discussions. following the meeting's agenda and capturing the main h session.
 Please be as elaborate as possible.

-Please refer to the notes and transcriptions of each session while writing this section.
+Please refer to the notes section. and transcriptions of each session while writing this